RubenJnl/PasswordToggler/README.md

 ## How does it work?
 You can require the PasswordToggle on a form or other parent element.

+## Library information
+The library can be found in the ''' src/static/js/lib ''' folder.

 ### Manual initialization
 The structure can be as following:
 ```html